Tikun Olam

 Found safe homes for kids in foster care

-Bathed, fed, dressed and cared for
+Bathed, fed, dressed, and cared for

-those children who through disease or a twist of fate were incapable of caring for themselves
+those children who, through disease or a twist of fate, were incapable of caring for themselves

 I have worked with amazing people, leaders in their fields